-All our foster parent is assigned a consultant that supports them at all times.
-The consultant will meet with you month to prepare for any anticipated needs.
+All our foster parent are assigned a consultant that supports them at all times.
+The consultant will meet with you monthly to prepare for any anticipated needs.
 Your consultant is available to you 24/7 for any crisis and during business hours for any basic questions.
-When you are unable to contact your consultant you will have contact information for a coordinator or director that can help.
+When you are unable to contact your consultant, you will have contact information for a coordinator or director that can help.
 You will always have someone to support you through a challenging situation.
-In addition each foster child is assigned a caseworker that is there to make decisions for their care and treatment.
+In addition, each foster child is assigned a caseworker to make decisions for their care and treatment.

 Yes, one parent needs to be available at all times.
-Foster children requirement more supervision than natural children.
-Foster children have scheduled breaks in school (summer, spring, winter, holidays, etc) and they also have unscheduled breaks (approx. 2 weeks between placement in home and placement in school, snow days, suspension, etc).
+Foster children require more supervision than natural children.
+Foster children have scheduled breaks in school (summer, spring, winter, holidays, etc.), and they also have unscheduled breaks (approx. 2 weeks between placement in home and placement in school, snow days, suspension, etc.).

-You can do it if you’re single and have a flexible schedule (request more information on the specific requirements) You cannot be cohabitating with a significant other.
+You can if you have a flexible schedule (request more information on the specific requirements).
+You cannot be cohabitating with a significant other.

 No, you can be renting your home.
 Utah Youth Village is not responsible for any property damage that may occur or normal wear from raising children.